skyfloogle/red-viper/README.md

 * **`make testing`** adds `-O3` to CFLAGS.
 It will output basic debug info to a connected debugger.
 * **`make debug`** adds `-g -O0` to CFLAGS.
 It builds without optimizations so it can be debugged more easily.
 * **`make slowdebug`** adds `-g -O0` to CFLAGS.
 It will output a lot of debug information, which will slow emulation down but might be helpful to debug game-specific issues.

+### Forwarders

+When building Red Viper as a CIA, a ROM can be bundled in, so that that game takes a space on the HOME Menu.
+This can be done as follows:
+1. Place your ROM in the "romfs" directory.
+2. Write the ROM's filename into the filename.txt file already in that directory (including the .vb extension).
+3. Adjust the app title, description, product code, and unique ID in "resources/AppInfo".
+4. Update "icon.png" and "resources/banner.png".
+5. Build using `make`.

 ## License